rchurch4/quotes/README.md

 ― Theodore Roosevelt

 **"Fine sucks."** - Elaine Churchill

+**"The people sensible enough to give good advice are usually sensible enough to give none."** - Eden Phillpotts

 **"If you want to know what a man’s like, take a good look at how he treats his inferiors, not his equals."** - J.K.
 Rowling